The Shocking Reality of Child Abuse Statistics in Australia

 There are studies being done to provide us with these numbers, but what these studies aren’t showing us is the true numbers of children being abused, and what’s being done.

-The Royal Commission made over 30 recommendations to improving out of home care for young Australians, as a result of hearing from 285 people under the age of 25.
+The Royal Commission made over 30 recommendations for improving out of home care for young Australians, as a result of hearing from 285 people under the age of 25.

 35% of those young Australians were abused in out of home care.